 setOf(FileArtifact) javac(collectionOf(FileArtifact) s, Path t, ...)

-Compiles the artefacts denoted by s into the target path t.
-Additional parameters of the Java compiler can directly be given as named attributes, such as a collection of Strings or Paths or Artefacts denoting the classpath.
+Compiles the artifacts denoted by s into the target path t.
+Additional parameters of the Java compiler can directly be given as named attributes, such as a collection of Strings or Paths or Artifacts denoting the classpath.

 JAR File Instantiator